 I have friends who work in Homeland Security and the Border Patrol who have taught me so much about the difficulties of their job.
 I have studied the story of Kiki Camarena–even written a song about him (you can hear that song here).
 However, Bowden’s Down by the River, taught me many things I did not know and reinforced some suspicions.
 You’ll have to read Bowden to see why I list these points.

-Bowden, Charles.
-Down by the River: Drugs, Money, Murder, and Family.
-New York: Simon & Schuster, 2002.
+Down by the River: Drugs, Money, Murder, and Family. new balance uomo misure New York: Simon & Schuster, 2002.